theRAPTLab/gsgo/docs/00-dev-archives/2020-10 October Report/October 2020 Report.md

 * **URSYS Device Addressing and Role Manager** - URSYS allows servers and devices to talk to each other seamlessly, but currently doesn't have the means to handle multiple logical groups of devices in an intuitive way.
 * **Internet Support over WAN** - With COVID19, we are looking at how to support remote learning outside of the classroom network.
 This is potentially time consuming because of having to be concerned about increased latency and also security/privacy concerns.
 We are not experts in network security and may need to farm this out.
 * **WebRTC Video, Video Storage, and Synchronization with other Datastreams** - Running video reliably over the network is hard enough; we also need to support "scrubbing" of simulation runs and try to synchronize video with it.
 The approach we tried last time didn't work well, so we will have to look into ways of improving the experience.
-We have some ideas, buit this is expected to be very difficult if not impossible task.
+We have some ideas, but may be a very difficult if not impossible task.
+Some things are just slow, and jumping around video streamed over a network is one of them.
 To our knowledge, there are NO realtime video scrubbing systems that work over the Internet inside a browser.
 * **Mobile Device Support** - We again will be supporting two kinds of devices: (1) the "simulation server" for each group with a larger screen/more powerful processor, and (2) connected iPads with touch support to create Annotations and FakeTrack-style input into the modeling environment.
 We have had difficulties in the past with iPad performance with web video, which had made necessary the need for a custom app IOS app that sorta worked.
 IOS development is not our strong suit, so it will be a challenge to meet these needs without losing too much momentum.

 If you got all the way down here, thanks for reading! :-)